Krzysiek102/soccer-bet/README.md

 ### Debug client locally

-* In Visual Studio Code trigger `ng server` debug configuration
+* In VS Code trigger `ng server` debug configuration
 * Put a breakpoint on ts file - it should be catched in VS Code

 ### Debug server locally

 * Install nodemon globally `npm install -g nodemon` (one off action)
-* In Visual Studio Code trigger `node attach` debug configuration
+* In VS Code trigger `node attach` debug configuration
 * Put a breakpoint in server script - it should be catched in VS Code